 Download this checklist of recommended health and safety items to bring on your trip.

-Take action to prevent and treat illnesses
+Take action to prevent and treat motion sickness and other illnesses

 - Eat a light meal before traveling to prevent motion sickness.